 When a dog exposes its belly to you, it shows that it respects you and is being submissive.
 It might also be a sign that he wants to play with you.
 You can encourage them to continue this behavior by rubbing their belly.

-Unlike humans, dogs don’t only stretch after waking up from a nap or in order to stretch out their muscles.
-Rather, stretching can also symbolize affection and love towards someone.
+Unlike humans, dogs don't only stretch after waking up from a nap or to limber up their muscles.
+Stretching for dogs can also serve as a beautiful expression of affection and love towards someone.
 So, when you arrive home and witness your dog stretching, it's not necessarily an indication that they were snoozing.

 Flipping Their Tongues Up Means They're Sorry

-When a dog feels like they’ve done something wrong, it’ll stick its tongue out and flip it up as a way of apologizing.
+When a dog feels like they've done something wrong, it'll stick its tongue out and flip it up as a way of apologizing.
 This adorable behavior showcases their understanding and remorse.
 Dogs have an innate sense of guilt and use body language to express it.

 Sniffing the Air